Automation of the NIST Cryptographic Module Validation Program#

 Abstract#

 The Cryptographic Module Validation Program (CMVP) validates third-party assertions that cryptographic module implementations satisfy the requirements of Federal Information Processing Standards (FIPS) Publication 140-3, Security Requirements for Cryptographic Modules.
-The NIST National Cybersecurity Center of Excellence (NCCoE) has undertaken the Automated Cryptographic Module Validation Project (ACMVP) to support improvement in the efficiency and timeliness of CMVP operations and processes.
-The goal is to demonstrate a suite of automated tools that would permit organizations to perform testing of their cryptographic products according to the requirements of FIPS 140-3, then directly report the results to NIST using appropriate protocols.
+The current cryptographic module validation process is heavily manual, out of sync with the speed of technology industry development and deployment.
+Thus, the NIST National Cybersecurity Center of Excellence (NCCoE) has undertaken the Automated Cryptographic Module Validation Project (ACMVP) to support improvement in the efficiency and timeliness of CMVP operations and processes.
+The goal is to demonstrate a suite of automated tools that have the potential to make the FIPS 140-3 validation process more efficient and provide higher assurances that test findings reported for modules meet FIPS 140-3 requirements.

 Audience#

-The primary audience for this report is technology, security, and privacy program managers and architects, software developers, engineers, and IT professionals, especially those involved with the CMVP, accredited cryptography and security testing labs, and conformance offices at companies that produce security software and hardware.
+The primary audience for this report is technology, security, and privacy program managers, architects, software developers, engineers, and IT professionals involved with the CMVP, and accredited cryptography and security testing labs, and conformance offices at companies that produce security software and hardware.

 Collaborators participating in this project submitted their capabilities in response to an open call in the Federal Register for all sources of relevant security capabilities from academia and industry (vendors and integrators).
 The following respondents with relevant capabilities or product components signed a Cooperative Research and Development Agreement (CRADA) to collaborate with NIST in a consortium to build this example solution.